 During the latter half of their program, students complete a dissertation that investigates an issue in education relating to diversity, multiculturalism, and/or tolerance of difference in educational environments.
 Students earn academic credit for their research, discussion, and writing of their dissertation, typically through classes such as dissertation seminars, independent study, and dissertation research.
 Students complete their dissertation under the guidance of a faculty member who serves as their research mentor.
 Dissertations require a significant time investment for students, as well as advance planning on the topic and scope of their research project.
 For more information about the dissertation component of online EdD programs, please refer to our Dissertations and Doctoral Capstone Projects resource page.

 Prospective students should note that the curriculum details explained above are general overviews, and that course content and sequencing vary from program to program.
-For more information about the structure of EdD programs, please reference our Structure of Online EdD Programs resource page.

-- Primary or Secondary School Principals: School principals manage the operations of all the departments at the school(s) over which they preside, and are responsible for ensuring that school campuses remain safe, accessible, and supportive learning environments for all students.
+- Primary or Secondary School Principal: School principals manage the operations of all the departments at the school(s) over which they preside, and are responsible for ensuring that school campuses remain safe, accessible, and supportive learning environments for all students.
 Their responsibilities include coordinating teacher schedules, curricula, and professional development, collaborating with other school staff to develop and manage budgets, and collaborating with school district officials and other principals to develop plans for students’ educational attainment.

 - School District Superintendent: School superintendents preside over an entire school district, which is generally composed of multiple schools in a given region.
 School superintendents collaborate with a larger school district board, as well as principals, parents, teachers, and education advocates to help schools meet educational benchmarks.
 Superintendents oversee the development and evaluation of educational programs, standardized testing, school facility updates, and school district budgets.

-- College and University Directors: College and university directors oversee non-academic departments at these institutions, which can include the Office of Admissions, the Office of Career Development, and the Office of Education Accessibility, among others.
+- College or University Director: College and university directors oversee non-academic departments at these institutions, which can include the Office of Admissions, the Office of Career Development, and the Office of Education Accessibility, among others.
 Academic directors supervise the daily operations of their department, which may include such tasks as overseeing the review of student applications for admission and/or financial aid, developing and implementing career development services, or working to ensure that school buildings abide by American Disabilities Act standards.

 - Education Researcher: Education researchers conduct research that investigates issues within systems of education, and/or finds methods for improving students’ learning outcomes.
 EdD graduates who specialize in diversity and multiculturalism in education may work at research universities or education non-profits.